Introducing Dome Audio Inc.: “The Future of Sound”

 Dome Audio plans to use the 3 C’s of Scarcity Marketing: Control, Cool, and Collaborations.
 Control: Dome plans to control its supply with limited releases of its product, thereby enticing consumer demand while proliferating its brand presence.
 Cool: Dome hopes to use its “Cool” factor to create a cult-like attraction to its products.
 Collaborations: Dome plans to collaborate with fashion brands, pop culture, influencers, ambassadors, athletes, and celebrities to transcend conventional headphones.
 As a result of the 3 C’s, Dome Audio plans to touch a broad spectrum of collaborators, across various industries, thereby benefiting from collaborators’ social media following, and subsequently optimizing Dome’s brand equity.

-Dome Audio has achieved the following progress: trademark granted No. 5,654,519, design patent No. 29,648,073 published, raised nearly $200,000 from seed investors, assembled a highly experienced executive team, vetted near-shore manufacturing partners, established in-house rapid prototyping, and began acquiring celebrities, ambassadors and influencers.
+Dome Audio has the following: Dome trademarks granted No. 5,654,519, No. 5,852,199 Dome design patent No. 29,648,073 published.
+Raised nearly $250,000 from seed investors.
+Assembled a highly experienced executive team.
+Vetted near-shore contract manufacturing partners.
+Established in-house rapid prototyping, custom 3D modeling software, proprietary app, and have acquired Media Assets, i.e., celebrities, ambassadors and influencers.

-Dome Audio plans to acquire customers via digital banner ads, social media promotion campaigns via Dome celebrity ambassadors and influencers, direct to consumer engagement, and Pop-up shop promotion events.
+Dome Audio plans to acquire customers via digital banner ads, social media promotion campaigns via Dome celebrity ambassadors and influencers, direct to consumer engagement, and nationwide pop-up shop promotion events.

 Recent success for Dome Audio include new strategic partnerships with NBA and NFL players, agents and managers.
 Dome has also achieved some success with celebrity artist acquisition through its new collaborative partnership with music industry legend, Thomas Dawson.